 The wholesale plans come with all of the features and perks included in the other package types.

 Again, the specific rates will vary for each business based on a number of factors.
 You need to contact the CDGcommerce sales team to request a quote.

-I chatted with an online sales rep just to see how long this would take, and I got a quick answer in just a couple of minutes.
+We chatted with an online sales rep just to see how long this would take, and got a quick answer in just a couple of minutes.
 This wasn’t an official quote, but it’s nice knowing that they are quick to respond.
-That’s where I got the starting rates for nonprofits, which isn’t listed anywhere on the website.
+That’s where where got the starting rates for nonprofits, which isn’t listed anywhere on the website.

-Payline is another lesser-known payment processing service.
-But they have a wide range of solutions for mobile payments, ecommerce payments, and in-person payments.
+Payline offers a wide range of solutions for mobile payments, ecommerce payments, and in-person payments.